JustR0ss/Angular7-DynamicallyLoadReactiveForms/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.5.

+This project shows how to dynamically add in components to display and make the their form part of the over all reactive form.

+In this example, I default to one component showing with certain validations and the when clicking the toggle button I remove all the previous validators and load the new component and propogate the new component value and validators.

+This can be handy if you have lots of components to switch between.
+You can just add the component to the entry modules and in the componentlist in the directive.
+Inputs and outputs can be specified by using interfaces.

+This saves having 100s of 'NgIf' in the main template and every view checking all the ngifs

 ## Make sure

 The components that are being loaded make sure the form is set in the constructor: